 So my fiancé and I had a discussion about it–and we’re still thinking if we need to get a wedding ring or not.
 However, even if we decided to get one, instead of purchasing a new pair of rings, we’re thinking of melting the ring of my late mother and the ring of my fiancé’s grandfather, then recycle them to make a pair of simple wedding bands for the two us.
 We think the recycling process can also be seen as a symbol for the ‘melting’ of the two families.
 A lovely sentiment, isn’t it?

 The next thing to tackle (apart from the venues and F&B) for our small wedding celebration is, of course, the wedding invitation.
-Based on my experience, I know that wedding invitation can be one of the most expensive things in your wedding budget (to design, to print, to deliver)–especially if you have a large number of guests.
+Based on my experience, I know that wedding invitations can be one of the most expensive things in your wedding budget (to design, to print, to deliver)–especially if you have a large number of guests.

 I understand that many cultures still put a lot of weight in having a printed wedding invitation that is (preferably) hand-delivered by the soon-to-be bride or groom.
 However, I also realized that most people do not keep wedding invitations they received; and sooner or later–sadly, these beautiful invitations will be thrown away.